williamhunter/topy/README.md

 	<img src="./src/ToPy_logo.png">
 </div>

-ToPy is a lightweight topology optimization framework for Python, please refer to the [ToPy wiki](https://github.com/williamhunter/topy/wiki) for further information.
+ToPy is a lightweight topology optimization framework for Python that can solve compliance (stiffness), mechanism synthesis and heat conduction problems in 2D and 3D.
+Please refer to the [ToPy Wiki](https://github.com/williamhunter/topy/wiki) for further information.

 ToPy was originally hosted on Google Code.

 ## Installation